contiv-experimental/volplugin/docs/3_configuration.md

 * `snapshots.frequency`: as above in the previous chapter, the frequency which we take snapshots.
 * `snapshots.keep`: as above in the previous chapter, the number of snapshots to keep.
+* `filesystem`: the named filesystem to create.
+See the JSON Configuration section for more information on this.